jmhodges/justrun/README.md

       -help=false: this help text
-      -i="": comma-separated list of files to ignore -stdin=false: read list of files to track from stdin, not the command-line
+      -i="": comma-separated list of files to ignore -stdin=false: read list of files to track from stdin, not the command-line -w=false: wait for the command to finish and do not attempt to kill it

 Compared to other tools
 -----------------------